jiminhsieh/jekyll-clean-dark/_posts/2017-12-08-Emotional-Intelligence-From-Theory-to-Everyday-Practice.md

 ![img](http://ei.yale.edu/wp-content/uploads/2013/06/EI_DEFINITION_03-1024x512.jpg)

-There are some of notes I took:
+There are some of important notes I took:

 > From our perspective from an emotionally intelligent perspective, **all emotions are valid and important**, **it's what you do with them** (emotions).